|Dates / Deadlines:|

 Many science courses at UEA have a lab component built into the course but others do not.
 Some have field course options, which frequently take place before the semester begins or during semester breaks.
 These are excellent experiences and students should take them into consideration.
 Any student who is considering taking a course with a pre-semester component should discuss this with the Resident Director, as it may have a significant impact on the Science 258: History of Science experience in London.

-The most exciting independent research projects (such as those required for HUM 311) will require some fashion of on-going community engagement or use of site-specific resources.
+The most exciting independent research projects will require some fashion of on-going community engagement or use of site-specific resources.
 Only students holding a visa for the academic year study may hold paid positions and the visa may limit the number of hours per week for which the student is paid.
 In the past many Dickinson students have had learning experiences of lasting value through volunteer work or internships.

 While UEA does not have a formal intern system, many positions (both paid and voluntary) can be found both on and off campus.
 If you are looking for an internship, a good place to start is at the Volunteer Office at UEA.